imkailey/JRNL/nut final.md

 - Contaminant Minerals
 - Phytochemicals

+### questions
+- water soluble vitamins more bioavailable?
+  - not necessarily, other aspects affect this
+  - what kind of food, waht all eating, what time
+- is vitamin b12 considered precursor to folate
+  - they need each other, not precursor, codependent
+- whats a precursor
+  - inactive form only becomes active in metabolic reaction
+  - can be turned in to

 ### ch 14
 - Overload principle of fitness: increase in frequency, intensity, time
 - Strength training vs endurance exercise: differences, benefits